Cardfight!! Vanguard: Anime

 A new anime series Cardfight!!
-Vanguard overDress produced by Kinema Citrus, Wisp-o'-Animation, and Studio Jemi aired from April 3 to December 28, 2021.
+Vanguard overDress produced by Kinema Citrus, Gift-o'-Animation, and Studio Jemi aired from April 3 to December 28, 2021.
 A third and fourth season has been announced.
 The sequel series Cardfight!!
 Vanguard will+Dress premiered on July 5, 2022.
-A second season will premiere in winter 2022, and a third season will premiere in summer 2023.
+A second season started in January 2023, and a third season started in July 2023.
+The sequel series Cardfight!!
+Vanguard DivineZ started in January 2024.
+A second season started in July 2024 and third season Cardfight!!
+Vanguard DivineZ Deluxe Arc started January 2025.